jkenney0501/dbt_superstore_dim_model/README.md

         - {date_day: '2024-06-19', date_id: 20240619, yr: 2024, quarter_of_yr: 2, mth: 6,  day_of_wk: 3, day_name: 'wednesday', weekend_flag: 0, holiday_flag: 1}
 ```

-Week is not part of this test as the the unit test was capturing January 1st 2024 as week 1 when its actually week 52 of 2023.
-That is certainly an edge case!
+Week is not part of this test as the the unit test was capturing January 1st 2024 as week 1 when its actually still part week 52 of 2023.
+That is certainly an edge case (revealed by the UT)!
 However, this was a great candidate for a custom test with one specific task in mid.

 ```sql